Malta in the Eurovision Song Contest 2011: Competing entries

 Artists and composers were able to submit their entries between 25 and 26 November 2010.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Maltese songwriters were able to submit a maximum of four songs and foreign songwriters were able to submit a maximum of two songs.
 Artists were able to submit a maximum of two songs, however, they could only compete with a maximum of one in the semi-final.
 The winner of the 2010 edition of the TVM talent show L-Isfida, Cherise Grixti, was awarded a wildcard to directly compete in the semi-final.
 Former national final winners Morena, Chiara and Thea Garrett were unable to compete due to a rule that prevented the previous three winners from competing in the following competition.
 141 entries were received by the broadcaster and 74 entries had been shortlisted to progress through the selection process.
 The twenty-four songs selected to compete in the semi-final were announced on 8 January 2011.
+Among the selected competing artists was former Maltese Eurovision entrant Fabrizio Faniello who represented Malta in 2001 and 2006 contests, while Sophie Debattista represented Malta in the Junior Eurovision Song Contest 2006.

-Among the selected competing artists was former Maltese Eurovision entrant Fabrizio Faniello who represented Malta in 2001 and 2006 contests.
-Sophie Debattista represented Malta in the Junior Eurovision Song Contest 2006.
-Among the songwriters, Alfred C. Sant, Marc Paelinck, Ray Agius, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition.
-Jan van Dijk co-wrote the Portuguese entry in 1990; Johan Bejerholm co-wrote the Azerbaijani entry in 2009; Jonas Gladnikoff and Niall Mooney co-wrote the Irish entries in 2009, 2010; Ralph Siegel and Bernd Meinunger co-wrote nineteen Eurovision entries for various countries.
+Shows

 Semi-final

 The semi-final took place on 11 February 2011.
 Twenty-four songs competed for sixteen qualifying spots in the final.
 The running order for the semi-final was announced on 26 January 2011.
 The show was opened with a guest performance by the 2010 Maltese Eurovision entrant Thea Garrett performing "My Dream", while the interval act featured Thea Garrett performing "In Our Love" together with 2010 Polish Eurovision entrant Marcin Mroziński.